Photo by Olivera Rusu

-AFAR readers recently named the Four Seasons Bora Bora the “best resort for an epic stay” in its annual AFAR Travelers’ Awards.
-Here’s another reason to choose the Four Seasons Bora Bora: It has just introduced an extended stay program, offering complimentary nights (the longer you stay, the more free nights you get), transfers, meals, and more.
+AFAR readers named the Four Seasons Bora Bora the “best resort for an epic stay” in its last AFAR Travelers’ Awards.
+Here’s another reason to choose the Four Seasons Bora Bora: It has just introduced an extended stay program, offering complimentary nights, transfers, meals, and more.
 “Extended” and “epic” are exactly what we need right now.

 There are a total of 108 overwater bungalows—27 with private pools—but the most over-the-top option is the Otemanu Overwater Bungalow Suite with 1,576 square feet of space, a private plunge pool, and views of both the lagoon and Mount Otemanu.
 The overall design was inspired by a traditional Polynesian village, so it feels perfectly at home in the South Pacific waters.

 Stay in one of 11 overwater bungalows at the all-inclusive Bawah Reserve in the Anambas Islands, Indonesia.
 The rate even includes one spa treatment per person per day, and plenty of activities, like kayaking to the 13 beaches and two lagoons.
 (They also have a “stay seven nights, pay for six” promotion.)